Ohiopyle Falls is located right in town.

 You’ll find outdoor outfitters, inns, and even a seasonal putt-putt course in town.
 If you don’t pack a picnic lunch, stop at one of the delicious restaurants for lunch or grab something to go for a stop on your next hike.

 Grab an ice cream cone from the General Store or something to satisfy your sweet tooth from Ohiopyle Candy Co.
-Even catch a glimpse of a beautifully painted mural representing the town painted below the GAP bridge.

 Jonathan Run Trail